 Allegra Chen-Carrel is currently pursuing a PhD in Social Organizational Psychology at Teachers College.
 She recently completed a masters in Global Thought at Columbia University, and a masters in Immigration Management at the Universitat Pompeu Fabra in Barcelona.
 Previously, she worked for a community organization connecting low-income New Yorkers to services and for a non-profit in a Haitian batey in the Dominican Republic.
 She is interested in intercultural communication, social justice, and identity.

+In 2003, Dr. Coleman became the first recipient of the Early Career Award from the American Psychological Association (APA), Division 48: Society for the Study of Peace, Conflict, and Violence, and in 2015 was awarded the Morton Deutsch Conflict Resolution Award by APA and a Marie Curie Fellowship from The European Union.
 In 2018, Dr. Coleman was awarded the Peace Award from Meaningful World, in celebration of their 30th anniversary and the UN’s International Day of Peace.
-In 2003, he became the first recipient of the Early Career Award from the American Psychological Association (APA), Division 48: Society for the Study of Peace, Conflict, and Violence, and in 2015 was awarded the Morton Deutsch Conflict Resolution Award by APA and a Marie Curie Fellowship from The European Union.
 Dr. Coleman edits the award-winning Handbook of Conflict Resolution: Theory and Practice (2000, 2006, 2014) and his other books include The Five Percent: Finding Solutions to Seemingly Impossible Conflicts (2011); Conflict, Justice, and Interdependence: The Legacy of Morton Deutsch (2011), Psychological Components of Sustainable Peace (2012), and Attracted to Conflict: Dynamic Foundations of Destructive Social Relations (2013).
-His most recent book, Making Conflict Work: Navigating Disagreement Up and Down Your Organization (2014), won the 2016 Outstanding Book Award from The International Association of Conflict Management.
+His last book, Making Conflict Work: Navigating Disagreement Up and Down Your Organization (2014), won the 2016 Outstanding Book Award from The International Association of Conflict Management.
+He is currently work on a book with Columbia University Press that will be released in 2021 on breaking through the intractable polarization plaguing the U.S. and other societies across the globe, titled, The Way Out: How to Overcome Toxic Polarization.

-Coleman has also authored over 100 articles and chapters, is a member of the United Nations Mediation Support Unit’s Academic Advisory Council, is a founding board member of the Gbowee Peace Foundation USA, and is a New York State certified mediator and experienced consultant.
-In 2017, he received the International Association of Conflict Management 2017 Best Conference Theoretical Paper Award for his article Conflict Intelligence and Systemic Wisdom: Meta-competencies for Engaging Difference in a Complex, Dynamic World.
-He also founded and edits the MD-ICCCR Science-Practice Blog, the WKCR (89.9 FM) monthly radio program Peace and Conflict at Columbia: Conversations at the Leading Edge, and is a frequent blogger on Huffington Post and Psychology Today.
+Coleman has also authored well over 100 articles and chapters, is a member of the United Nations Mediation Support Unit’s Academic Advisory Council, is a founding board member of the Gbowee Peace Foundation USA, and is a New York State certified mediator and experienced consultant.
+In 2017, he received the International Association of Conflict Management 2017 Best Conference Theoretical Paper Award for his article Conflict Intelligence and Systemic Wisdom: Meta-competencies for Engaging Difference in a Complex, Dynamic World, and in 2018 The Emerald Literati Award for the paper Adaptive mediation: An evidence-based contingency approach to mediating conflict.
+Dr. Coleman also founded and edits the MD-ICCCR Science-Practice Blog, the WKCR (89.9 FM) monthly radio program Peace and Conflict at Columbia: Conversations at the Leading Edge, and is a frequent blogger on Huffington Post and Psychology Today.
 Dr. Coleman’s work has also been featured in media outlets such as The New York Times, The Guardian, The Chicago Tribute, Nature, Harvard Business Review, Forbes, Wired, This American Life, Time Magazine, Fox Business, CBS, Fast Company, Chicago Public Radio, and various international outlets.

 Dilshad Dayani, Ed.D is an award-winning human rights advocate, broadcast journalist, cross-cultural communication coach, and social impact tech. strategist.
 She is a consultant and faculty at The School of New York Times, as well as an Amazon best-selling author on intrapersonal conflict, women ’s cultural narratives & unconscious bias within the domain of success.
 She is also the founder of Lead 2 Empower, executive training, and consultancy in social impact technologies, leadership communication, and conflict resolution to build gender balance human capital.
 As a scholar-practitioner of conflict studies, her career has combined research, project development and teaching in diverse organizations such as NGOs, Academia, Media, the United Nations, and Fortune 500 companies.
 Dilshad served for eight years on the advisory board for PBS advocating for minority voices, and intercultural conflict resolution strategies.
 She now contributes to Huffington Post and Thrive Global on social impact and cultural stereotypes.
 Primary areas of practice over the last twenty years include: working with individuals and immigrant groups on issues of change, acculturation, cultural and interpersonal religious conflicts, leadership development, multicultural team building, and diversity.
 She received a master’s degree in Instructional Design and Media from Columbia University and an Ed.D in Educational Leadership from Northcentral University.